 - a) Amendments to the Zoning By-law may be permitted when the Town is satisfied that: - i.
 The proposed use and/or building/structure will be compatible with adjacent development; - ii.
 The proposed use does not pose a danger to adjacent uses by virtue of any defined hazardous nature; - iii.
 The proposed use will not pollute any water and/or soil or otherwise threaten the environment, and natural heritage feature or its ecological function; - iv.
-The proposed use conforms to the policies and designations of this Plan, the Official Plan of the County of Simcoe and the provision of the Planning Act, and, - v.
-Municipal service infrastructure, including municipal water and wastewater capacity if applicable, is sufficient to support the proposed use. - b) In order for an application for an Amendment to the Zoning By-law to be considered complete, the Town may require the submission of any number of the reports or studies including, but not limited to those listed in this Plan, at the sole discretion of the Town.
+The proposed use conforms to the policies and designations of this Plan, the Official Plan of the County of Simcoe and the provision of the Planning Act; and - v.
+Municipal service infrastructure, including municipal water and wastewater capacity if applicable, is sufficient to support the proposed use.

+- b) In order for an application for an Amendment to the Zoning By-law to be considered complete, the Town may require the submission of any number of the reports or studies including, but not limited to those listed in this Plan, at the sole discretion of the Town. - c) Council may, by by-law, delegate the authority to approve minor Zoning By-law Amendment to a Committee of Council, or to an officer, employee or agent of the municipality, in accordance with the Planning Act.